raresloth/itms-scripts/README.md

 ### Leaderboards
 If you're submitting leaderboards, the iTMSTransporter tool does not support using leaderboard sets yet, so you'll be limited to 100 leaderboards.

+### iTunes Connect
+It takes a little while for iTunes Connect to update with the information uploaded through the iTMSTransporter tool depending on the type of information you're uploading.
+App descriptions can take up to 5 minutes, achievements and leaderboards could take longer.
+After you run the script, just give it some time before checking iTunes Connect to ensure all the data is there.

 # Need Help?